markclements/website/evol_logic.md

 “double muscle” phenotype displayed by some breeds.

 [![myostatin](./img/double_muscle_mutation.jpg)](http://www.pubmedcentral.nih.gov/articlerender.fcgi?artid=24998)

+*Figure: Double muscle phenotype in cattle.
+Click the image to learn more*

 On the other hand, over-expression of myostatin leads to the loss of muscle observed in [AIDS wasting